-"Funny," remarked Gosalyn, "seeing as you're always talking about how if I'd just watch the news I'd learn something."
+"Funny," remarked Gosalyn, "since you're always talking about how if I'd just watch the news I'd learn something."

 "I don't want you to learn that your father is a complete goofball," said Drake.

 Gosalyn smiled up at him.
-"Aw, Dad, I didn't learn that from the news.
-I knew that already."
+"Aw, Dad.
+I didn't learn that from the news…."